ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-... in particular, my need for a reliable soft real-time system capable of speaking multiple protocols, of creating servers or connecting to them and of being able to continue operations, even as parts of the system encounter unrecoverable errors and must be restarted.
+... in particular, the need for a reliable soft real-time system capable of speaking multiple protocols, of creating servers or connecting to them, and of being able to continue operations, even as parts of the system encounter unrecoverable errors and must be restarted.

-a smattering of OTP, some Extempore, and generative music -- and how all these come together in the undertone project.

 {{% /note %}}